BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 >

-7. You may add the extension '.txt' to the name of the batch file, as sometimes Stata *doeditor* does not 'see' the file 'batch', while it 'sees' 'batch.txt'
+7. You may add the extension `.txt` to the batch file name.
+Sometimes the Stata Do-file Editor does not recognize files without an extension (e.g., `batch`), but it does recognize `batch.txt`.

-8. Once the batch file is created, one runs the `.do` file in batch mode by typing in the 'Terminal':
+8. Once the batch file is created, run the `.do` file in batch mode by typing in the Terminal:

   ```bash
     at now -f batch\_prog1
   ```
 `
-9. Type `man at` to see a further option of the command `at`; e.g., one could type
+9. To explore more options for `at`, type `man at`.
+For example:

   ```bash
     at now + 5 hours -f batch\_prog1